I

 plant, also bird-lime which is prepared from mistletoe and is a sticky

-substance smeared on branches to capture small birds, thus according
+substance smeared on branches to capture small birds.
+According

-to Jaeger's Source-book of Biological Names and Terms "like
+to Jaeger's Source-book of Biological Names and Terms ixodes means "like

 |